Masha and the Bear: International versions

 Masha and the Bear left Universal Kids in the US on 1 January 2023, but cable TV providers like Charter Spectrum and DirecTV state that it is still there, and also streaming services like FuboTV, YouTube TV, Hulu with Live TV, and DirecTV Stream.
-The show returned to Universal Kids in the US on 4 August 2023 after seven months of being off the air.
+The show returned to Universal Kids in the US from 4 August 2023 until the Universal Kids' closure on 6 March 2025.